-11.1.1.3.1 Uploading an Autoinstallation Profile
+11.1.1.4.1 Uploading an Autoinstallation Profile

-- 1. Log in to the SUSE Manager Web interface and open Systems > Autoinstallation > Profiles > Upload New Kickstart/AutoYaST File . - 2.
+- 1. Log in to the Uyuni Web interface and open Systems > Autoinstallation > Profiles > Upload New Kickstart/AutoYaST File . - 2.
 Choose a unique name for the profile.
 Only letters, numbers, hyphens, periods, and underscores are allowed; the minimum length is 6 characters.
-This field is mandatory.

-- 3. Choose an Autoinstallable Tree from the drop-down menu.
-If no Autoinstallable Tree is available, you need to add an Autoinstallable Distribution.
+This field is mandatory. - 3.
+Choose an Autoinstallable Tree > ] from the drop-down menu.
+If no menu: Autoinstallable Tree[ is available, you need to add an Autoinstallable Distribution.
 Refer to Section 11.1.1.2, "Setting up an Autoinstallable Distribution" for instructions. - 4.
-Choose a Virtualization Type from the drop-down menu.
+Choose a Virtualization Type > ] from the drop-down menu.
 KVM and Xen (para-virtualized and fully-virtualized) are available.
-Do not choose Xen Virtualized Host here. - 5.
-Scroll down to the File to Upload dialog, click Browse to select it, then click Upload File . - 6.
+Do not choose menu:Xen Virtualized Host[ here.

+- Scroll down to the File to Upload > ] dialog > click menu:Browse[ to select it, then click Upload File . - 6.
 The uploaded file will be displayed in the File Contents section, where you can edit it. - 7.
 Click Create to store the profile.

-To edit an existing profile, go to Systems > Autoinstallation > Profiles and click on a Label.
-Make the desired changes and save your settings by clicking Create.
+To edit an existing profile, go to Systems > Autoinstallation > Profiles and click on a Label > ].
+Make the desired changes and save your settings by clicking menu:Create[.

-Note: Editing existing Kickstartprofiles
+Note: Editing existing {kickstart}profiles

-If you are changing the Virtualization Type of an existing Kickstart profile, it may also modify the bootloader and partition options, potentially overwriting any user customizations.
-Be sure to review the Partitioning tab to verify these settings when changing the Virtualization Type.
+If you are changing the Virtualization Type > ] of an existing {kickstart} profile > it may also modify the bootloader and partition options > potentially overwriting any user customizations.
+Be sure to review the menu:Partitioning[ tab to verify these settings when changing the Virtualization Type .

-11.1.1.3.2 Creating a Kickstart Profile
+11.1.1.4.2 Creating a Kickstart Profile

 Currently it is only possible to create autoinstallation profiles for RHEL systems.
-If installing a SUSE Linux Enterprise Server system, you need to upload an existing AutoYaST profile as described in Section 11.1.1.3.1, "Uploading an Autoinstallation Profile".
+If installing a SUSE Linux Enterprise Server system, you need to upload an existing AutoYaST profile as described in Section 11.1.1.4.1, "Uploading an Autoinstallation Profile".

-- 1. Log in to the SUSE Manager Web interface and go to Systems > Autoinstallation > Profiles > Create New Kickstart File . - 2.
+- 1. Log in to the Uyuni Web interface and go to Systems > Autoinstallation > Profiles > Create New Kickstart File. - 2.
 Choose a unique name for the profile.
 The minimum length is 6 characters.
 This field is mandatory. - 3.
-Choose a Base Channel.
-This channel is the package source for non-SUSE installations and must match the Autoinstallable Tree.
-This field is mandatory.

-- 4. Choose an Autoinstallable Tree from the drop-down menu.
-If no Autoinstallable Tree is available, you need to add an Autoinstallable Distribution.
-Refer to Section 11.1.1.2, "Setting up an Autoinstallable Distribution" for instructions. - 5.
-Choose a Virtualization Type from the drop-down menu.
+Choose a Base Channel > ].
+This channel is the package source for non-SUSE installations and must match the menu:Autoinstallable Tree[.
+This field is mandatory. - 4.
+Choose an Autoinstallable Tree > ] from the drop-down menu.
+If no menu:Autoinstallable Tree[ is available, you need to add an Autoinstallable Distribution.
+Refer to Section 11.1.1.2, "Setting up an Autoinstallable Distribution" for instructions.

+- 5. Choose a Virtualization Type > ] from the drop-down menu.
 KVM and Xen (para-virtualized and fully-virtualized) are available.
-Do not choose Xen Virtualized Host here. - 6.
+Do not choose menu:Xen Virtualized Host[ here. - 6.
 Click the Next button. - 7.
 Select the location of the distribution files for the installation of your VM Guest s.
-There should already be a Default Download Location filled out and selected for you on this screen.
-Click the Next button. - 8.
+There should already be a Default Download Location > ] filled out and selected for you on this screen.
+Click the menu:Next[ button. - 8.
 Choose a root password for the VM Guest s.
 Click the Finish button to generate the profile.
-This completes Kickstart profile creation.
-After generating a profile, you are taken to the newly-created Kickstart profile.
+This completes {kickstart} profile creation.
+After generating a profile, you are taken to the newly-created {kickstart} profile.
 You may browse through the various tabs of the profile and modify the settings as you see fit, but this is not necessary as the default settings should work well for the majority of cases.

-11.1.1.3.3 Adding a Registration Script to the Autoinstallation Profile
+11.1.1.4.3 Adding a Registration Script to the Autoinstallation Profile

 A VM Guest that is autoinstalled does not get automatically registered.
 Adding a section to the autoinstallation profile that invokes a bootstrap script for registration will fix this.
 The following procedure describes adding a corresponding section to an AutoYaST profile.
-Refer to your RedHat Enterprise Linux documentation for instructions on adding scripts to a Kickstart file.
+Refer to your RedHat Enterprise Linux documentation for instructions on adding scripts to a {kickstart} file.